Chemiculs/qengine/README.md

 qengine employ's it's own methods of mutation and polymorphism similar to other Obfuscation / Virtualization software(s), albeit much less aggressively and entirely optionally, currently only in very specific manners as well which could probably be constrained to a heuristic trait detection eventually.

-If this project does however, if it has the potential which i believe it may, this could end up becoming something capable of significantly polluting the software ecosystem for a good while - whether thi ends up happening or not only time will tell.
+This project does however, if it has the potential which i believe it may, this could end up becoming something capable of significantly polluting the software ecosystem for a good while - whether this ends up happening or not only time will tell.

 </details>